 For a list of other travel essentials I never travel without check out this blog post.

 4) I got a few questions on what I packed for outfits.
 Bora Bora is hot and can be humid depending on the time of year you go.
-Check out my resortwear essentials in this blog post.

 For this trip I packed :